-Before conducting any operation under the Commission's jurisdiction, a company must file an organization report providing basic information on the company and its principals (Form P-5).
-Along with this report, the company must provide financial security conditioned that the operator will plug wells and clean up pollution in accordance with Commission rules, permits, and orders.
+Before conducting any operation under the Commission's jurisdiction, a company must file an organization report providing basic information on the company and its principals (Forms P-5 and P-5O).
+Along with this report, the company must provide financial assurance for the Commission's benefit should the operator fail to plug wells or clean up pollution in accordance with Commission rules, permits, and orders.
 The organization report and associated financial assurance must be renewed annually.

 The Commission uses the information provided with an organization report to identify and track the operations of the company within the state.
 For example, the Commission verifies compliance with the inactive well requirements (16 Texas Administrative Code § 3.15, known as Statewide Rule 15) annually, upon renewal of the organization report.
 If the operator is non-compliant, the Commission suspends the authority of the company, the officers listed on the company's organization report, and any other company regulated by the Commission that has common officers listed on its organization report from conducting Commission regulated activities.
 Non-compliant officers are barred from renewal for seven years.
 Non-compliant entities are barred indefinitely.
 Once compliance is achieved, the organization report can be renewed.
-A company without a current organization report may not conduct regulated activities in Texas.
+A company without a current organization report is prohibited from conducting regulated activities in Texas.

 Beyond the organization report, Commission rules establish additional permitting, testing, monitoring, and reporting requirements for different types and stages of oil and gas operations.
-Examples of these requirements include certificates of compliance, drilling permits, completion reports, production reports, production tests, well integrity tests, and injection monitoring reports.
+Examples of these requirements include, but are not limited to, certificates of compliance, drilling permits, completion reports, production reports, production tests, well integrity tests, and injection monitoring reports.
 The Commission uses the information gathered through these requirements to track operations around the state and ensure they remain in compliance with Commission rules, permits, and orders.